forvaishali/bootstrap4demo/README.md

 For scroll effect.
 Here, we’ll have to use some JQuery.

 Bootstrap 4 is a great option for building your web application.
 It delivers high quality of UI elements and it’s easy to customize, integrate and use.
-It will also help you to include responsiveness in your website, therefore delivering a premium user experience to your users.
+It will also help you to include responsiveness in your website, therefore delivering a premium user experience to your users."# bootstrap4demo"